marcosgu/GettingAndCleaningDataProject/README.md

 	source("run_analysis.R")

-The script will created a results.txt result file.
+The script will create a results.txt result file.